Netflix Instant: Five Classic Movies, 3rd Ed.

 ), it was nominated for eleven Academy Awards and remains timelessly excellent.
 Jimmy Stewart is naive, optimistic Jefferson Smith who runs a Boy Scout-esque organization.
 He’s appointed to the Senate by his state’s governor, who assumes that Smith will be easy to manipulate.
 Smith doesn’t realize that just about everyone in Washington is crooked, criminal, jaded, or all three, and eventually his innocent, honest idealism causes problems for some corrupt political bosses and politicians…his filibuster against these forces is cinematic magic!
 It’s a must-watch that unfortunately remains very relevant.
 Here’s the trailer

 ) is a middle-aged, third-generation millionaire who crosses paths with a French orphan.
 He wants to adopt her, but when his advisors learn that the orphan is a beautiful eighteen-year-old (Leslie Caron), they convince him that he should anonymously sponsor her, instead.
 He sends her to college in America, complete with an incredible wardrobe and anything she might ever need.
 He stays away, refusing even to read the letters she sends to her benefactor.
 Eventually they do meet, and it becomes very difficult for him to stay away…With two such incredible dancers as Astaire and Caron, naturally there are some beautiful dances filling the CinemaScope frame, including imaginative dream sequences, ballets, lyrical duets, and one of those giant college dances where the entire student body knows the complicated choreography (like the “Varsity Drag” in Good News

 ).
 For a full review, check out my post on this film

 4. I Was a Male War Bride (1949)

-For more old movies available to stream, check out my other Netflix Instant classic movie picks here and here.
+For more old movies available to stream, check out my other Netflix Instant classic movie picks in the 1st Edition, 2nd Edition, and 4th Edition lists!
 Happy streaming!